dunstad/roboserver/readme.md

 * [Inventory Controller Upgrade](http://crafting-guide.com/browse/opencomputers/inventory_controller_upgrade/)
 * [Crafting Upgrade](http://crafting-guide.com/browse/opencomputers/crafting_upgrade/)

-Place all these parts in an Assembler.
-You'll probably also want a Keyboard and a Screen.
+Place all these parts in an [Electronics Assembler](http://crafting-guide.com/browse/opencomputers/electronics_assembler/).
+You'll probably also want a [Keyboard](http://crafting-guide.com/browse/opencomputers/keyboard/) and a [Screen](http://crafting-guide.com/browse/opencomputers/screen_tier_1/).
 Power and start the assembler, and in a moment your robot will be ready to go!

 Now set down your shiny new robot, run ```install```, select OpenOS, and reboot it when the install completes.